Cobra (manga): Proposed animated series

-In 2016, Monaco-based Shibuya Productions announced it would adapt the Rugball arc of the series into an "original animated series" called Cobra: Return of Joe Gillian.
-In collaboration with Terasawa's A-Girl Rights, the series is slated to be directed by Hervé Trouillet, produced by Cédric Biscay and Rinko Itoh, and written by Trouillet and Biscay.
-The announcement of the series was through a promotional teaser released on February 27, 2016.
-The arc choice was based on the fact that it is a favorite of Cobra fans and it aims to incorporate classic characters and elements of the Cobra universe and "a rendering that will not disappoint fans of Cobra", according to Biscay.
-However, they hope to attract more people because of economic reasons; as such, it will have a new story and a modern style of animation.
-The target audience of the series is primarily adolescents of over 12 years and it was slated to premiere in 2018.
+In 2016, Monaco-based Shibuya Productions announced that it would adapt the Rugball arc of the series into an "original animated series" called Cobra: Return of Joe Gillian.
+In collaboration with Terasawa's A-Girl Rights, the series was to be directed by Hervé Trouillet, produced by Cédric Biscay and Rinko Itoh, and written by Trouillet and Biscay.
+The announcement of the series was made through a promotional teaser released on February 27, 2016.
+The arc choice was based on the fact that it is a favorite of Cobra fans and it aimed to incorporate classic characters and elements of the Cobra universe.
+However, they hoped to attract more people for economic reasons; as such, it was to have a new story and a modern style of animation.
+The target audience of the series was primarily adolescents over 12 years old, and it was slated to premiere in 2018.
+However, the project was not launched that year, and there has been no further news since then.